Sonrisas

 Summary of Sonrisas

-- Popularity of “Sonrisas”: “Sonrisas” by Pat Mora, an American poet, and writer, is a symbolic poetic piece.
-The poem first appeared in 1986 in her book, Borders.
+- Popularity of “Sonrisas”: The poem ‘Sonrisas’ was written by Pat Mora, an American poet and writer.
+This symbolic poetic piece first appeared in 1986 in her book, Borders.
 The poem is about the two rooms where the poet has difficulty in deciding where to live.
-The beauty of the poem, however, lies in the depiction of the world through the two-rooms metaphor.
+The poem is beautiful because it uses the two-rooms metaphor to depict the world.

-- Major Themes in “Sonrisas”: Living a diasporic life, fear of the future, and search for identity are three major themes of this poem.
-Although the poem has only two stanzas, it stretches the imagination of the poem into the vast arena of human life, making the poet think first about the sounds in the room and then look into it to find her own people living there.
-She, then, talks about them and sees that their dark Mexican eyes are showing the same fear and same hope for the future.
-She can feel this diasporic lifestyle of her people who are also searching for identity like her as she inserts Latino words in the middle of the poem to show it.
+- Major Themes in “Sonrisas”: Living a desperate life, fear of the future, and search for identity are three major themes of this poem.
+Although consisting of only two stanzas, the poem broadens the scope of poetic imagination to encompass the vast landscape of human existence, compelling the poet to first consider the sounds within the room and subsequently explore its inhabitants.
+She talks to them and notices that their dark eyes show both fear and excitement about what’s to come..
+She can feel this disgraced lifestyle of her people, who are also searching for identity like her, as she inserts Latino words in the middle of the poem to show it.

-Analysis of Literary Devices Used in “Sonrisas”
+Analysis of Literary Devices Used in Sonrisas

 literary devices refer to the specific tools that the writer uses in their writings to convey their messages in an appealing way.
 The analysis of the devices used in this poem is as follows.

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /s/ in “seldom sneak” and the sound of /f/ in “from fresh.”
+- Alliteration: Alliteration is the repetition of consonant sounds in the same line, such as the sound of /s/ in “seldom sneak” and the sound of /f/ in “from fresh.”

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /k/ in “coffee, click, click like facts” the sound of /s/ and /p/ in “press their lips, trap smiles” and the sound of /s/ in “that seldom sneak into their eyes.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /k/ and the sound of /f/ in “coffee, click, click like facts” the sound of /s/ and /p/ in “press their lips, trap smiles” and the sound of /t/ in “that seldom sneak into their eyes.”

 - Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
-For example;
+For example,

 from careful women in crisp beige